Justia Lawyer Rating

-Respected Fairfax Criminal Defense Attorneys Aggressively Defending Clients Facing All Types of Harassment and Family Abuse Charges
+Respected Fairfax Criminal Defense Attorneys Defending Clients Against Stalking Charges

 Under Virginia Code § 18.2-60.3, stalking involves repeated communication with another person that reasonably places them in fear of death, criminal sexual assault, or bodily injury.
 The elements that the prosecution must prove beyond a reasonable doubt before a judge or jury can convict someone of stalking are: